-- information that you submit online via the Website or give to us by phone or via the webchat function, including your name, contact details, date of birth, age, your vaping history and preferences, login credentials and bank details.
+- information that you submit online via the Website or give to us by phone or via the webchat function, including your name, contact details, date of birth, age, your nicotine history and preferences, login credentials (including login credentials that you have instructed third parties to send to us) and bank details.
 We collect this in a number of ways, including when you register for an account with us and/or make a purchase online or offline;

 - information that you submit via any contact forms on the Website and any correspondence we have with you over email or phone or via the webchat function on the Website;